snok/asgi-correlation-id/README.md

 ## Example

-Once logging is configure, your output will go from this:
+Once logging is configured, your output will go from this:

 ```
 INFO    ... project.views  This is an info log